ki-ba/kibasway/README.md

 # kibasway
-my config files for sway, swaybar, wofi
+my config files for sway, swaybar, wofi and foot.

-Very simple configuration for Sway with gaps and custom waybar.
+Very simple configuration for Sway with gaps and custom waybar, foot theme.

 ## Features